Create ledger entry

 credits pre-purchase.
 Note that you must provide the per_unit_cost_basis, since the total charges on the

 invoice are calculated by multiplying the cost basis with the number of credit units added.
+If you invoice or handle payment

-deduction leads to multiple ledger entries, the response from this endpoint will be the final deduction.
-Orb also
+Orb matches the algorithm for automatic deductions for determining which credit blocks to decrement from.
+In the case that the deduction leads to multiple ledger entries, the response from this endpoint will be the final deduction.
+Orb also optionally allows specifying a description to assist with auditing.

 The following snippet illustrates a sample request body to decrement credits.